airtai/fastagency/docs/docs/en/tutorials/whatsapp/index.md

 ### Deployment Code
 === "Cookiecutter"
     Deployment files will be generated under `my_fastagency_app/deployment` folder.
-You will need to replace the existing `main.py` with the code bellow.
+Generated `main.py` should be the same as the code below.
+You don't need change anything.
 === "env + pip"
-    Create `deployment/main.py` and paste the code bellow inside.
+    Create `deployment/main.py` and paste the code below inside.

 <details>
 <summary>main.py</summary>